 Lucknam Park Hotel and Spa is a country house hotel near the beautiful city of Bath, on the edge of the Cotswolds set in acres of listed parkland.

 You approach this impressive hotel up a long treelined driveway.
 In the Spring, carpets of yellow daffodils run down either side of the entire driveway – magic!
 Upon entering Lucknam Park Hotel through the double doors you are met by a large elegant room with wooden clad walls and a reception desk to the corner.
-To your left you pass through a beautiful library to reach a pastel pink cream tea room and bar.
+To your left, you pass through a beautiful library to reach a pastel pink cream tea room and bar.
 To your right is the Michelin starred fine dining restaurant.
 Straight on leads through the courtyard and to the swimming pool.

-Our room, (a “Grand Suite” called Apricot), was one of 42 rooms on offer and was situated at the front of the building, with a vista which included the driveway and ran across the entire front of the property.
+Our room, (a “Grand Suite” called Apricot), was one of 42 rooms on offer and was situated at the front of the building, with a vista that included the driveway and ran across the entire front of the property.
 These views are simply breathtaking, especially first thing in the morning when the dew is catching the sun.
 I peered into a few more rooms and found the ones to the back of the building to be much darker and less appealing, hence would recommend booking a “Grande Suite” and requesting a view to the driveway.

-The room itself was finished in a very traditional style with a pastel carpet, a hotchpotch of old antique drawer sets and old fashioned antique furniture, all sympathetic to the style and feel of the property.
-The room also had a fire place that the hotel staff would light for you on a cold evening, (a nice touch), and a large well-appointed marble bathroom.
+The room itself was finished in a very traditional style with a pastel carpet, a hotchpotch of old antique drawer sets, and old fashioned antique furniture, all sympathetic to the style and feel of the property.
+The room also had a fireplace that the hotel staff would light for you on a cold evening, (a nice touch), and a large well-appointed marble bathroom.
 Without the television placed between the windows, I would have felt like I’d stepped back in time.

 In the evening we chose to enjoy a few beers in the bar/lounge area, which doubled as the cream tea lounge during the day.
-This lounge was decorated in ornate in pastel pinks with old fashioned armchairs for seating.
+This lounge was decorated in ornate in pastel pinks with old-fashioned armchairs for seating.
 It again boasted the beautiful views across the parkland and was very large and very quiet.
-In fact it was so quiet that I could actually hear the wind whistle in through the crack in the window frame next to me.
+In fact, it was so quiet that I could actually hear the wind whistle in through the crack in the window frame next to me.
 There were other guests here playing cards and speaking in muted tones, but it was almost as if no one group of guests wanted to disturb the other guests, all a bit too formal for my taste.

 For food, we tried the Bistro which was connected to the spa and pool area with a wood-burning pizza oven and a large terrace for the summer months.
 If I had a criticism it would be that the modern feel and decor of the brasserie didn’t befit the style and mood already set by such a traditional hotel.
 The hotel’s main restaurant holds a Michelin star but the formal dress code kept us out.